ARez2/LootLocker-Godot-SDK/documentation/setup/setup.md

 * Run the scene, result of _save_sdk_data_ function should be **0** and nothing more printed in output.

 * Just to check everything's fine, you can run the "_sdk_init-load_" scene which will print keys values you've entered previsouly.
 If it doesn't work, there is an issue somewhere which needed to be fixed before moving forward.

+### alternative setup

+This is only for testing or if you don't care of the data as they could be extracted from code in a way or another. just call the _setup_ function with your own keys and settings like this:

+`LootLocker.setup("dev_aaaaaaaaabbbbbbcccccc", "domainkey", "0.0.0.1", true, true)`

+Parameters are:
+* the API key,
+* the domain key,
+* the game version,
+* dev mode (bool),
+* synchronous mode (bool)  [for later]

+It does not yet include all keys as you can see.